-I hate to compare it to Sonic’s, because that would mean I would have to admit I go there.
+This peach iced tea really is perfect.
+I hate to compare this tea to Sonic’s, because that would mean I would have to admit I go there.
 But since the cat is out of the bag, I am fond of Sonic’s unsweetened iced tea with peach and was happy to recreate something so similar at home that was much fresher and made with ingredients I know and trust.

 It starts with peach simple syrup, which has the most insanely gorgeous pink hue.
 Not to mention, it tastes amazing – like ripe peach liquid candy.
 If you don’t want that, you’re wrong.